- Brava Oven Review

 I also wanted to understand the extent to which the Brava oven could replace or augment our existing kitchen appliances, which include a gas stove/oven combo, an infrared BBQ grill, an air fryer and a slow cooker (crock pot).

-Over the past few weeks, we’ve used the Brava daily to sear steaks, grill burger patties, fry eggs, make stews, dehydrate mushrooms, bake paleo cakes, reheat leftovers and more.
+Over the past year, we’ve used the Brava daily to sear steaks, grill burger patties, fry eggs, make stews, dehydrate mushrooms, bake paleo cakes, reheat leftovers and more.

 In this hands-on Brava oven review, I’ll share all the reasons we love the device as well as its biggest downside.